 *Check the journal Aims and Scope for any specific requirements with regard to levels of novelty and/or contribution.

 Considering becoming a reviewer or getting more involved with peer review?
 Our free webinar will guide you through the process of conducting peer review, including how to get started, basic principles of reviewing articles, what journal editors expect from reviewers, and important considerations such as research ethics and reviewer responsibilities.
 Learn more here.

-SAGE is pleased to recommend the Publons Academy.
-The Academy is a free-of-charge, formal training course providing researchers with the skills, connections and experience required to become an expert peer reviewer.
-The course includes:
+The Web of Science Academy offers free-of-charge short courses providing researchers with the skills and experience required to become an expert peer reviewer.
+Courses cover:

-- A certificate and badge on your Publons profile on completion of the course
+A certificate is awarded on completion of the course.